SoftwareAG/c8y-docs/content/users-guide/administration-bundle/business-rules.md

 For details on the fields, see [To add a module](#add-modules).

-#### To remove a module
+#### To delete a module

-Click the menu icon at the right of the respective row and then click **Remove**.
+Click the menu icon at the right of the respective row and then click **Delete**.

-Instead of removing the module you can also disable it temporarily by setting its status to "Not deployed".
+Instead of deleting the module you can also disable it temporarily by setting its status to "Not deployed".

 ### <a name="reprio-alarms"></a>Alarm mapping